Welcome

 Summer Camp

 St. Thomas is affiliated with the Royal School of Church Music.
 They are an organization, based in the U.K. but with chapters worldwide, that exists to promote choral music in the church for all ages.
 They sponsor a series of camps that I strongly encourage choristers to go to.
 The list of camps will be publicized in the winter.
 If necessary, there are scholarship funds available from St. Thomas and from the Diocese of Idaho, up to ⅔ of the cost.
-This camp is an exceptional mountaintop experience for all singers.
+This camp is an exceptional mountaintop experience for all singers, rising 4th grade and up.
 For more information, go to rscmamerica.org.

 Weekly Schedule